RauLabUNC/cc_gwas/README.md

 # Environment specification in envs/environment.yml
 ```
 The miqtl-env contains R 4.4.0, Python 3.11, Snakemake 7.32.4, and all necessary R packages.
-The miqtl package is installed from GitHub to `/proj/raulab/users/brian/cc_gwas/R_packages/`.